Seyi-Keye/OOP/README.md

 ```

 ## Overloading
-This occurs when a method that is available witin a subclass through inheritance takes in more number of arguments which in turn changes the output.
+Overloading in programming, occurs when a method that is available witin a subclass through inheritance takes in more number of arguments which in turn changes the output.
+You would expect it to look like the example below.
 ``` ruby
 class Phone
   def calling